-Photograph Asset Details Description REF: Post box C Address: Ennismore Gardens Significance: Archival interest; Historical interest; Townscape interest Asset type: Street feature or other structures Following their introduction to Britain in 1852, pillar boxes (letter boxes) have over the years had a variety of different designs, changing in colour, size, shape and features with several attempts being made to establish a 'standard' approach.
-In 1879 a standard design was introduced taking the form of a cylindrical pillar with a round cap and horizontal aperture under a protruding cap with front opening door and black painted base.
-Whilst other designs have been trialled since, this distinctive design has stood the test of time.
-This is an Edward VII pillar box, identified by the ornate lettering cast into the door 'ER VII' which is set below a crown.
-Pillar boxes are an important part of the townscape due to their function but also as they act as local landmark and way finding feature because their iconic design is so recognisable. <image/> Address: Rutland Gate Significance: Archival interest; Historical interest; Townscape interest Asset type: Street feature or other structures Following their introduction to Britain in 1852, pillar boxes (letter boxes) have over the years had a variety of different designs, changing in colour, size, shape and features with several attempts being made to establish a 'standard' approach.
-In 1879 a standard design was introduced taking the form of a cylindrical pillar with a round cap and horizontal aperture under a protruding cap with front opening door and black painted base.
-Whilst other designs have been trialled since, this distinctive design has stood the test of time.
-This particular pillar box has no cipher.
-Pillar boxes are an important part of the townscape due to their function but also as they act as local landmark and way finding feature because their iconic design is so recognisable.
-REF: Post box E Address: Kensington Road Significance: Archival interest; Historical interest; Townscape interest Asset type: Street feature or other structures Following their introduction to Britain in 1852, pillar boxes (letter boxes) have over the years had a variety of different designs, changing in colour, size, shape and features with several attempts being made to establish a 'standard' approach.
-In 1879 a standard design was introduced taking the form of a cylindrical pillar with a round cap and horizontal aperture under a protruding cap with front opening door and black painted base.
-Whilst other designs have been trialled since, this distinctive design has stood the test of time.
-This is a Victorian pillar box, identified by the ornate lettering cast into the door 'VR'.
-Pillar boxes are an important part of the townscape due to their function but also as they act as local landmark and way finding feature because their iconic design is so recognisable.
+Photograph Asset Details Description REF: Post box F Address: Montpelier Following their introduction to Britain in 1852, pillar boxes (letter Street boxes) have over the years had a variety of different designs, changing in colour, size, shape and features with several attempts Significance: Archival being made to establish a 'standard' approach.
+In 1879 a standard interest: Historical design was introduced taking the form of a cylindrical pillar with interest: Townscape a round cap and horizontal aperture under a protruding cap with interest front opening door and black painted base.
+Asset type: Street This is an Edward VII pillar box, identified by the ornate lettering feature or other cast into the door 'ER VII' which is set below a crown.
+Whilst other structures designs have been trialled since, this distinctive design has stood the test of time.
+Pillar boxes are an important part of the townscape due to their function but also as they act as a local landmark and way finding feature because their iconic design is so recognisable.
+REF: Post box G Address: Trevor Place Following their introduction to Britain in 1852, pillar boxes (letter boxes) have over the years had a variety of different designs, Significance: Archival changing in colour, size, shape and features with several attempts interest; Historical being made to establish a 'standard' approach.
+In 1879 a standard interest; Townscape design was introduced taking the form of a cylindrical pillar with a interest round cap and horizontal aperture under a protruding cap with front opening door and black painted base.
+Whilst other designs have Asset type: Street been trialled since, this distinctive design has stood the test of time. feature or other structures This is an Edward VII pillar box, identified by the ornate lettering cast into the door 'ER VII' which is set below a crown.
+Pillar boxes are an important part of the townscape due to their function but also as they act as a local landmark and way finding feature because their iconic design is so recognisable.
+REF: Post box H Address: Trevor Square Following their introduction to Britain in 1852, pillar boxes (letter boxes) have over the years had a variety of different designs, Significance: Archival changing in colour, size, shape and features with several attempts interest; Historical being made to establish a 'standard' approach.
+In 1879 a standard interest; Townscape design was introduced taking the form of a cylindrical pillar with a interest round cap and horizontal aperture under a protruding cap with front opening door and black painted base.
+Whilst other designs have Asset type: Street been trialled since, this distinctive design has stood the test of time. feature or other structures This is a black Edward VII pillar box, set into the wall, identified by the ornate lettering cast into the door 'ER VII' which is set below a crown.
+Pillar boxes are an important part of the townscape due to their function but also as they act as a local landmark and way finding